 Over the years, the condition experienced by many new mothers known as post-partum depression has received increased attention.
 Perhaps not as widely recognized, however, is that although reported figures vary, an estimated two to three percent of new mothers develop postpartum OCD (PPOCD).
 With this disorder, a woman may have obsessive intrusive thoughts about her baby’s safety.
 Symptoms include:

-- Excessively washing or sterilizing baby bottles
+- excessively washing or sterilizing baby bottles

-- Excessively washing baby clothing, or washing other family members’ clothing repeatedly
+- excessively washing baby clothing, or washing other family members’ clothing repeatedly

-- Isolating the baby to keep family members or others from “contaminating” the baby
+- isolating the baby to keep family members or others from “contaminating” the baby

-- Constantly checking on the baby
+- constantly checking on the baby

-- Experiencing persistent and terrifying fears of harming the baby
+- experiencing persistent and terrifying fears of harming the baby

 Everyone from family members to friends expects a new mother to be joyful.
 But society doesn’t realize that PPOCD can leave a new mother feeling devastated and exhausted.
 Untreated PPOCD can have a negative impact a mother’s ability to care for her child and severely strain her marriage, friendships and other relationships.

 Effective individualized treatment for both post-partum depression and PPOCD (which frequently occur together) is available, and can enable a new mom to manage her symptoms.
 As with other types of OCD, postpartum OCD usually responds to medications (serotonin reuptake inhibitors) and cognitive-behavioral therapy (CBT).
 Although serotonin reuptake inhibitors are effective treatments for OCD, their risks to the unborn and breast-feeding child are not yet well known.
-Many experts believe these medications probably pose no danger, but it’s important to discuss the possible risks with a doctor on an individual basis.
+Many experts believe these medications probably pose no danger, but it’s important to discuss the possible risks with your doctor on an individual basis.
 A safer, yet more challenging treatment approach, is CBT, which has been demonstrated to be more effective than medications for non-postpartum OCD.